 Want a taste of their views?
 This screenshot was from their most recent post, two days ago:

-Now, as you all know from my earlier post today (or any number of blogs I’ve written regarding this), Rob McCoy is heavily involved in evangelist Dave Lane’s American Renewal Project.
+Now, as you all know from my earlier post today (or any number of blogs I’ve written regarding this), Rob McCoy is heavily involved in evangelist Dave Lane’s American Renewal Project (ARP).
 The ARP is designed specifically to drive evangelical pastors into politics in an attempt to establish a Christian theocracy in America.
 In a 2011 interview Lane stated, “our country is going to hell because pastors won’t lead from the pulpits.”
 And so, ARP was formed, which recruits pastors to lead religiously, not just from the pulpits, but from positions of political power.
-(Don’t just take my word for it, here’s ONE of many articles.)
+(Don’t just take my word for it, here’s ONE of many articles.
+You can google for a buffet of them.
+There's no shortage.)

 So if you’ve been keeping up, you’re not all that surprised by Rob’s affiliation to an organization like Public School Exit, especially when you recall the anti-public school forum that was hosted at Rob’s church, Godspeak Calvary, last Aug.
 10. The event, which was advertised on Godspeak’s website and titled: